 Lech Am Arlberg, Austria

-If we were to pick one of our favorite resorts in Europe, it would be Lech Zurs Arlberg.
+If we were to pick one of our favorite European resorts, it would be Lech Zurs Arlberg.
 The village ambiance here is tough to beat due to a wide selection of boutique hotels, all intimate in size due to strict ordinance laws.
-You won’t find any mega hotels or foreign investment in this former farming village.
+You won’t find mega hotels or foreign investments in this former farming village.

 Crowding isn’t an issue here as there are a limited number of beds in Lech, which decreases the number of visitors on the slopes.
 We never had to wait in line here and rarely felt crowded on-piste despite less than ideal weather closing many runs.
 And despite being well known for celebrities and royalty Lech puts on an open atmosphere for all to enjoy.

 Chamonix is a resort mountain town in the French Alps at the foot of Mont Blanc.
-It’s well known in mountaineering and ski communities, and once you arrive, you’ll quickly understand why.
+It’s well known in mountaineering and ski communities, and you’ll quickly understand why once you arrive.

 Chamonix is surrounded by colossal peaks and has a reputation for some serious terrain that experts fly worldwide to ski on.
 Don’t worry if you are not an expert!
-Chamonix is a massive ski area, and there are plenty of places for beginner and intermediate riders.
+Chamonix is a massive ski area with plenty of places for beginner and intermediate riders.

-Chamonix is also credited as hosting the first Winter Olympic Games in 1924 and the host town to the annual Ultra Trail Mont Blanc.
-This whole area fills up with the best trail runners in the world during the summer.
+Chamonix is also credited as hosting the first Winter Olympic Games in 1924 and the host town for the annual Ultra Trail Mont Blanc.
+This area fills up with the best trail runners worldwide during the summer.

 Besides skiing and mountains, the town of Chamonix is as charming as it gets, with plenty of restaurants and shops to wander around.
 It’s close to Switzerland but a fraction of the price of mountain towns like Zermatt.

-During the First World War, the Italian and Austrian army front lines ran through the region.
-The Dolomites have been previously disputed, so it might feel more like Austria than Italy at times to tourists.
+The Italian and Austrian army front lines ran through the region during the First World War.
+The Dolomites have been previously disputed, so it might sometimes feel more like Austria than Italy to tourists.
 Truthfully there are some beautiful aspects of both Austrian and Italian cultures here.

-Remnants of the first World War are every apparent in the Dolomites.
+Remnants of the First World War are very apparent in the Dolomites.
 On some hikes, you’ll find open-air war museums, and the mountains have hundreds of via Ferrata paths created during the war.